theprivateer/blog/content/slashes/blogroll.md

 ---
 title: "Blogroll"
+callout: "I subscribe to the RSS feeds for a lot of different blogs.
+Some I only glance at when updated, some I consistently read every single post - others I can't even remember why I subscribed to them.
+Rather than just list out everything here I want to carefully curate this page with details of why I find certain blogs interesting.
+Check back again soon for updates."
 ---

 This is a [Slash page](https://slashpages.net/#blogroll).

-It is currently a placeholder - check back again soon for updates.